New Legislation Banning All Zombie-Style Knives Set to be Introduced

 Why is the ban on zombie-style knives being extended?

-Policing Minister Dame Diana Johnson has said that the ban was the first step in the government's plan to halve knife crime in a decade.
+Policing Minister Dame Diana Johnson has stated that strengthening the ban is part of the government’s wider plan to halve knife crime within ten years.

 What does the amnesty scheme involve?